What Does Progesterone Do Gcse

 Understanding Progesterone Deficiency

 Progesterone deficiency, a condition where the body doesn't produce enough progesterone, can lead to various health problems.
 Symptoms may include irregular periods, heavy bleeding, difficulty conceiving, PMS symptoms, and low libido.
-Diagnosis typically involves blood tests to measure progesterone levels.
+Also, diagnosis typically involves blood tests to measure progesterone levels.
 Treatment options may include hormone therapy, lifestyle changes, and addressing underlying health conditions.
 It is crucial to consult a healthcare professional for accurate diagnosis and appropriate management.

 Progesterone and Pregnancy: A Critical Role